CAAI/hnc-tumour-seg/README.md

 # Clinical evaluation of deep learning for tumour segmentation on PET/CT scans of head and neck cancer

-## Update (17th may 2023): This repository is currently under development and will be up-and-running within a few days.
+## Update (17th may 2023): This repository is currently under construction and will be up-and-running within a few days.

 Information about this study inluding the protocol and statistical analysis plan (SAP) is available at: